Lumbar spinal stenosis

-Spinal stenosis of the lumbar spine is a common cause of walking difficulties in the elderly and is easily overlooked by doctors.
-Narrowing of the vertebral canal leads to a constriction of the nerves running there.
-Typical symptoms include pain, weakness or sensory disturbances in one or both legs, which occur after just a few minutes of walking and can lead to severe limitations for those affected.
-Studies show that surgery helps better than conservative treatment.
-The surgery of choice is microsurgical removal of the excess tissue to release the constricted nerves.
-This procedure has an immediate effect, a low complication rate, and results in significant long-term improvement in 8 out of 10 patients.
+Spinal stenosis of the lumbar spine is a common cause of difficulty walking in older adults and is often overlooked.
+The narrowing of the spinal canal leads to compression of the nerves, causing pain, weakness, or sensory disturbances in one or both legs, usually after walking for just a few minutes.
+Studies show that microsurgical removal of the excess tissue relieves pressure on the nerves, produces immediate results, involves few complications, and leads to significant, long-term improvement in eight out of ten patients.

 How does a narrowing of the spinal canal occur?